-The special purpose financial statements of the Fund are expressed in United States dollars (USD) and prepared in conformity with the Unified Special Basis of Accounting developed by the Bank ("USBA"), and are not intended to be a presentation in accordance with U.S. generally accepted accounting principles (GAAP).
-USBA is a customized accounting framework that fulfils the reporting requirements of the third-party donors while leveraging the Bank's existing integrated accounting systems and financial reporting policies and procedures.
+The Special Purpose Financial Statements of the Fund are expressed in United States dollars (USD), which is also the functional currency of the Fund.
+They are prepared in conformity with the Unified Special Basis of Accounting developed by the Bank (USBA), and are not intended to be a presentation in accordance with U.S. generally accepted accounting principles (US GAAP).
+USBA is a customized accounting framework that fulfills the reporting requirements of the third-party donors while leveraging the Bank's existing integrated accounting systems and financial reporting policies and procedures.

-The primary differences between USBA and U.S. GAAP are as follows:
+The primary differences between USBA and US GAAP are as follows:

-- Under USBA, contributions are recognized as additions to Fund balance when an invoice is issued to a donor.
-Receivables from Members/Donors are not assessed for collectability, and an allowance for credit losses is not calculated or recognized. - Grants are recognized as deductions to the Fund balance when approved by the Bank, regardless of whether any donor-imposed conditions or restrictions exist, and may be reflected in the special purpose financial statements sooner than under GAAP.
+Under USBA, contributions are recognized as additions to Fund balance when an invoice is issued to the donor.
+Receivables from Members/Donors are not assessed for collectability, and an allowance for credit losses is not calculated or recognized.
+Grants are recognized as deductions to the Fund balance when approved by the Bank, regardless of whether any donor-imposed conditions or restrictions exist, and may be recorded in the Special Purpose Financial Statements sooner than under GAAP.

-The preparation of the special purpose financial statements requires the Bank, as Administrator, to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the special purpose financial statements, and the reported amounts of income and expenses during the reporting period.
+The preparation of the Special Purpose Financial Statements requires the Bank, as Administrator, to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the Special Purpose Financial Statements, and the reported amounts of income and expenses during the reporting period.
 Actual results could differ from these estimates.
-Significant accounting policies for special purpose financial statements prepared in conformity with USBA are disclosed in detail below.
+Significant accounting policies for Special Purpose Financial Statements prepared in conformity with USBA are disclosed below.